mosra/magnum-website/content/blog/guest-posts/area-lights-with-ltcs.rst

 direction) from the BRDF using the view angle and light angle, multiply that with the light intensity and that is already it.

-With area lights, it is a lot more complicated, as you have an unlimited amount of incoming rays.
-The final intensity of the shaded point is the integral over the BRDF in the domain of the polygon of the light (which projected onto the spherical distribution is a spherical polygon).
+With area lights, it is a lot more complicated, as you have an infinite amount of incoming rays.
+The final intensity of the shaded point is the integral over the BRDF in the domain of the polygon of the light (which, projected onto the spherical distribution, is a spherical polygon).

 This is a problem, because we do not have an analytical solution to integrating over arbitrary spherical distributions.
-Instead, this is known only for very specific distributions, such as the uniform sphere or the cosine distribution.
+Instead, such a solution is known only for very specific distributions, the uniform sphere or the cosine distribution for example.

-So can we still do it without radically approximating the area light?
+So, how can we still do it without radically approximating the area light?

 `Linearly transformed cosines`_
 -------------------------------

-The genius of the paper is that the authors realized they can transform spherical distributions using linear transforms, such as scaling, rotation and skewing, and that this leaves the value of the integral unchanged.
+The genius of the paper is that the authors realized they can transform spherical distributions using linear transforms (scaling, rotation and skewing) and that this leaves the value of the integral unchanged.

 .. container:: m-row